 Audiences watch the Crucifixion

 Audiences must at this point have been very emotional.
-First, they didn’t see many productions and certainly lacked our ability to watch staged actions with detachment.
+First, they didn’t see many productions and they certainly lacked our ability to watch staged actions with detachment.
 Second, in the late Middle Ages there was a general sense that people should strive to feel and sympathetically experience all of the difficulties and pains that Jesus went through.
 The anchoress now known as Julian of Norwich lived during the century in which the Feast of Corpus Christi was developing.
 Her mystical visions began with her earnestly praying that one wish would be granted: that she would feel in her own body all of the pains Jesus felt.
-So there would have been no shame for anyone in York’s audience to weep openly as the emotion reached its peak.
+So there would have been no shame for anyone in York’s audience to weep openly as the emotion reached its peak, it was pure piety.

 Were the stops fenced off to keep gate-crashers out?
 Probably, they were.
 Fairs already used this type of system, turnstiles and all.
 The stops probably also had deals with various guilds so that their family and guests could see well.
 It’s possible that all of the bleacher space was reserved for the guilds this way, and only the street available for general admission.
 The larger venues must have had more prestigious seating, and we already know that at one of the stops, the Mayor and City Council were seated together, awaiting their “mayne bread” ceremonial presentation before the Bakers played The Last Supper.